Top 9 Betting Sites that Accept PayPal in the UK

 Are there any fees for using PayPal to bet?

 Possibly.
-All deposits to your account will be free, but some online gambling sites may charge a small fee for withdrawing, so please do check these key terms out if you’re unsure of anything.
+All deposits to your account will be free, but some online betting sites may charge a small fee for withdrawing, so please do check these key terms out if you’re unsure of anything.

 Do bookie and casino bonuses accept PayPal?

 It depends on the site, to be honest.
 Some will have no restrictions in place whatsoever, but then there are some that will exclude e-wallet altogether.
 Our advice is to check, check and check again to be sure what’s accepted and what’s not.